 The Power of Face-to-Face Interviews

 Don’t need a full virtual room for your interview but looking for another way to up-level?
-Take inspiration from the networks that have been creating engaging remote interview for years.
-They mimic a real face-to-face conversation by bringing guests on screen in studio.
+Take inspiration from the networks that have been creating engaging remote interviews for years.
+They mimic a real face-to-face conversation by bringing guests on screen in the studio.
 The MLB Network Tonight recently used this tactic, take a look.
 It’s so much better than the traditional talking heads filling little squares on our screens.
 The studio creates the opportunity for a fresh exchange.
 Breaking free from the video call setup signals to your audience that this is something different and worth their time.